scality/RestBlockDriver/README.md

 To create a volume, just give the name of the file to create to the driver, accompanied by a byte size, such as in the following example:

-    # echo "filename filesize\_in\_bytes" > /sys/class/dewb/create
+    # echo "filename human\_readable\_size" > /sys/class/dewb/create

 The volume will be created on the storage with the requested size.
 But beware:
-  * There is currently no easy format to give a Kilo/Mega/Giga byte size
+  * The human readable size formats understood by the LKM are the following:
+    * [integer number]: size in bytes
+    * [integer number]k: size in Kilobytes
+    * [integer number]M: size in Megabytes
+    * [integer number]G: size in Gigabytes
   * At least one mirror must exist and be valid for the volume to be created
-  * Create volume automatically attaches the device for the system to use (a wild /dev/dewb\* appears).
+  * Created volume are not automatically attached as a device on the system.

-It is now possible to use the volume using the associated /dev device file.
-When you'll tire of it, you will be able to destroy the volume, effectively deleting the file from the storage.
+Before you can use the volume, you have to attach it through the attach /sys file (see below).

 Extending a volume
 ------------------